narc0tiq/YARM/README.md

 Each site has some buttons associated with it:

-* The 'ab|' button allows you to rename the site.
-This can be useful to prevent auto-naming from overwriting one of your sites with another.
+* The 'ab|' button allows you to add a name tag for the site.
+The name tag will replace the index in the display.
-    * Note: Names may not be longer than 50 characters!
+    * Note: Names may not be longer than 64 characters!
+    * However, [rich-text=tags] count as only 3 characters
 * The 'eye' button opens the map to the center of the ore site.
 * The 'X' button allows you to delete the site.
 When first clicked, it turns red; click it again within 2 seconds to confirm deletion, or leave it alone to